Copper Power Losses in Transformer

-This power loss in a transformer has two components named hysteresis loss and eddy current loss.
+This power loss has two components named hysteresis loss and eddy current loss.
 To determine the iron loss, open circuit test of transformer is performed.

 Hysteresis Power Losses in Transformer

 The hysteresis loss of a magnetic material depends upon its area of the hysteresis loop.
 Hence the magnetic materials such as silicon steel, which has very small hysteresis loop area, are used for the construction of the core to minimize this power loss in a transformer.

 The hysteresis loss (Ph = KhVfBm1.6) is frequency dependent.
-As we increase the frequency of operation, this power loss in a transformer increases proportionally.
+As we increase the frequency of operation, this loss increases proportionally.